privong/papers-in-markdown/aastex62/demo.md

 For example collaboration information can be provded to AAS Journals, but not to MNRAS or A&A.
 Hence it makes some sense to keep the Markdown templates separate for these journals.
 However, if a manuscript is prepared using the Markdown template for A&A but the authors later decide to submit to MNRAS, the only major changes needed will be to the YAML header in the Markdown file.
-So this method of manuscript preparation may be somewhat more flexible than directly writing the document in \TeX.

-## Internal References

-Naively `pandoc` does not presently support internal reference to figures or equations and does not support numbered section references.
-However the `pandoc-crossref`^[<https://github.com/lierdakil/pandoc-crossref>] filter adds support for this (and has been used in the preparation of this document).
-Note that `pandoc-crossref` uses the same syntax as `pandoc-citeproc`, the former filter must be invoked before the latter.
-For example the \TeX\ for this document was generated with:

-    pandoc demo.md -s --template aastex62_template.tex -o demo.tex \
-                   -F pandoc-crossref -F pandoc-citeproc

 ## Document Filters